johncle/excel-to-kotoba/README.md

 Converts Excel spreadsheet to csv for Kotoba bot

 TODO:
-- Add generic harness for use with any excel sheet
+- Implement generic harness for use with any excel sheet